rsusik/fscpm/README.md

 ```

 The files with patterns has all the patterns written one by one with no separator.
-Algorithm reads *m* fist bytes as the first pattern, then next *m* bytes as the second and so on.
+Algorithm reads *m* first bytes as the first pattern, then next *m* bytes as the second and so on.

 **For testing purpose test_cf_win.py can be used.**